 The French name Dupoux first arose during the Medieval period in the Languedoc

 region.
-It is derived from when the family lived in Languedoc
+It is derived from when the family first lived in Languedoc

 .
-The name Dupoux is derived from the Old French word pont, which means bridge, and translates as of the bridge, indicating that the original bearer lived near a prominent bridge.
+The name Dupoux is derived from the Old French word "pont", which means "bridge".
+"Du pont" directly translates to English as "from the bridge", indicating that the original bearer lived near a prominent bridge.
+CITATION[CLOSE]

 Early Origins of the Dupoux family